Clannn/study/README.md

 # study
-this is a repository for study

-the master will has nothing
+- this is the learning record of PRML